INFORMSJoC/2023.0250/README.md

 ## Reproducing Results

-The `scripts` directory contains several subdirectories for reproducing the experiments from Sections 4-6 the paper.
+The `scripts` directory contains several subdirectories for reproducing the experiments from Sections 4-6 of the paper.

 ### Setup and Installation